smartass08/F_Whatsapp/README.md

- ## A noob script which sends google meet links to telegram from whatsapp chats
+ ## A noob script which sends links to telegram from whatsapp chats

  #### Requirements: